sfuhrm/radiobrowser4j/README.md

 ## Version history

+* v3.0.0
+  - Replacement of JAX-RS / Jersey with more lightweight URLConnection / GSon.
+    Will make Android usage work out of the box.
+  - Removed deprecations (Station country, deprecated constructors).
+  - Introduced new ConnectionParams object.
+  - Introduced retry mechnism (see ConnectionParams).
 * v2.6.0
   - Refactorings for reducing code duplication.
   - Major refactorings to limit the JAX-RS / Jersey exposure of the code to a minimum of classes.
 This is a preparation for possible alternative implementations (see issue #14 ).